-In the months since Typhoon Haiyan struck, AmeriCares has committed nearly $14 million in aid to help meet the immediate needs of survivors and restore primary health care.
+In the months since Typhoon Haiyan struck, AmeriCares has provided more than $17 million in aid to help meet the immediate needs of survivors and restore primary health care.

-Our Haiyan response team is working nonstop with partners to distribute emergency aid to evacuees, coordinate relief deliveries, and restore and expand health services.
+Our Haiyan response team is working with partners to distribute emergency aid, coordinate relief deliveries, and restore and expand health services.

-Two new air shipments totaling $5 million in medical aid were sent on February 12, containing pain relievers, wound care supplies and surgical supplies, as well as medications to treat diabetes and high blood pressure.
-The deliveries will help restock hospitals and health clinics treating survivors in the hardest hit areas and support a network of health care facilities throughout the country.
-Other recent aid includes supporting partner organizations repairing 22 damaged health clinics.
+A new air shipment totaling $3.65 million in medical aid was sent on March 20, containing antibiotics, antihistamines, pain relievers, and wound care supplies, as well as medications to treat diabetes and heart disease pressure.
+The deliveries will help restock hospitals and health clinics in areas where the health system has been disrupted.

-Our relief teams have been active throughout the affected areas including the islands of Cebu, Samar, Leyte, and Panay, working with response partners to coordinate aid deliveries to communities where access to health care has been severely hampered by the storm.
+Our teams have been active throughout the islands of Cebu, Samar, Leyte, and Panay, working with response partners to coordinate aid deliveries to communities where access to health care has been severely hampered.
 Our response to date includes:

 - Medical teams: supporting the NYC Medics and IMC teams with medicines and supplies.
-The teams have provided emergency medical care to survivors in Guiuan, Homonhon Island and San Antonio, Samar, treating 150-200 patients each day.
+The teams have provided emergency medical care to survivors in Guiuan, Homonhon Island and San Antonio, Samar.